How to Prepare for a Home Appraisal: A Seller’s Guide

 What to Do Immediately If You Discover a Water Leak

 A water leak can quickly escalate from a minor inconvenience to a major household emergency, causing extensive damage to walls, floors, and foundations if not addressed promptly.
 Whether it’s a small drip under the sink or a burst pipe flooding your basement, knowing what to do in the first moments after discovering a leak can save you time, money, and stress.
+For more helpful tips and professional solutions, you can always visit our website for reliable guidance.
 Here’s a step-by-step guide to handling a water leak safely and effectively.

 1. Shut Off the Water Supply